aysegulcelikok/dsa210_project/README.md

 Understand whether higher Linkedin usage correlates with reduced TikTok engagement, or vice versa and determining if one platform's increased usage directly affects the time spent on the other.

-Identify daily trends—for example, whether TikTok usage peaks if there is no exam during that day, while Linkedin usage and job application number peaks during job application periods.
+Identify daily trends—for example, whether TikTok or Linkedin usage peaks during no exam or exam periods during that day or Linkedin usage and job application number peaks during job application periods.

 ## Project Goal